-Key Principles of Behaviour Policies for The Tapscott Learning Trust Agreed July 2019
+Key Principles of Behaviour Policies for The Tapscott Learning Trust

 Each school will be expected to follow the key principles of behaviour policies set out.
 These policies will be reviewed annually by each school's Local Advisory Board.
-The Trust, through the safeguarding committee, will review policies on a cyclical timetable.
-Any school found not to be following these principles or any amendments thereafter will be asked to review and develop policy to ensure that it is in line.
+The Trust, through its Safeguarding & Standards Committee, will review policies on a cyclical timetable.
+Any school found not to be following these principles or any amendments thereafter will be asked to review and develop its policy to ensure that it is in line.
 This will be monitored to ensure effective implementation.

-Any breaches of behaviour policies will lead to reviews and may lead to policies being implemented by the Trust, using their preferred model.
+Any breaches of behaviour policy will lead to reviews and may lead to policies being implemented by the Trust, using its preferred model.